 Step 1: List the WordPress users

-You need to go to the directory where your web root is located or where your wp-config.php file is located.
-Otherwise, WP-CLI will not work.
+Firstly, you must navigate to the directory containing either your wp-config.php file or your web root.
 Type the below command to view all the users

 wp user list